jovanimal/Coding-Bootcamp/README.md

 ----------------------------------------------------------
 ## Fri 21 Feb 20
 Peewee and PostgreSQL.
 This section has plenty of documentations/articles that I have yet to read, will read it during the weekends or at night.
 We learned how to use Postbird and PostgreSQL to replace SQLite.

+Important note: Everytime we `pip install <package_name>`, we should also `pip freeze > requirements.txt`

 Steps to create a table in python REPL command line:
 ```
 from orm_practice import *